molnareszter/erdelyi-irodalmi-halok/README.md

 # Network analysis of the Hungarian literary ecosystem in Transylvania (1835-2010)
 **EszterMolnar_slides_HU.pdf**: Presentation about the project in Hungarian (presented at the National Scientific Students' Associations Conference - OTDK).
 #### Data:
-  1. lexikon.json
-Original database.
+- **lexikon.json**: original database.
 Built a parser to download the Hungarian literary lexicon in Romania from: https://lexikon.kriterion.ro/
-  2. lexikon.xlsx
-Cleaned data.
+- **lexikon.xlsx**: cleaned data.
 Manually categorized all 5262 articles.
-Categories:
+&emsp Categories:
 a - almanac
 bp - book publisher
 bs - book series, novel series, lexicon, encyclopedia